sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

  In this exercise, you will create a security group to enhance access control and security measures and then include a user within the group to grant them specific permissions and restrictions as part of a broader security framework

-### Task 1 - Check to see if USER01 has access to Office 365
+### Task 1 - Check to see if user has access to Office 365

 1. In the Azure portal, search for and  select **Microsoft Entra ID**.